-As an institution of higher education, it is our responsibility to create an atmosphere of trust, respect, fairness, honesty, and responsibility.
-Appalachian's Academic Integrity Code and the Code of Student Conduct were developed to assist students in their learning both in and outside the classroom and to foster such an environment.
+As an academic community, the University has an interest in the safety, welfare, and education of the members of this community and in fostering an environment consistent with the educational mission, purpose, and processes of the University.
+Appalachian's Academic Integrity Code and the Code of Student Conduct were developed to assist students in their learning beyond the classroom into all aspects of life.